mdelapenya/genai-test-go/README.md

 ## Local Development

+First, create a `.env` file in the root of the project with the contents of the [`.env.example`](.env.example) file.
+This file contains the environment variables required by the application.

 The project uses [air](https://github.com/air-verse/air) for live reloading the application.
 To start the application with live reload, run the following command:

 ```bash